azure-contrib/azure-scripty/README.md

 ];
 scripty.invoke(cmds, steps.complete);
 ````

+This also works with command object style, so you can pass in a full command with a callback.

 # What's next
 * Add piping syntax to allow piping results, i.e. feeding the results of "site list" into "site config".